Primary key

+In the relational model of databases, a primary key is a designated set of attributes (column(s)) that can reliably identify and distinguish between each individual record in a table.
+The database creator can choose an existing unique attribute or combination of attributes from the table (a natural key) to act as its primary key, or create a new attribute containing a unique ID that exists solely for this purpose (a surrogate key).

+Examples of natural keys that could be suitable primary keys include data that is already by definition unique to all items in the table such as a national identification number attribute for person records, or the combination of a very precise timestamp attribute with a very precise location attribute for event records.

-In the relational model of databases, a primary key is a specific choice of a minimal set of attributes (columns) that uniquely specify a tuple (row) in a relation (table).
-Informally, a primary key is "which attributes identify a record," and in simple cases constitute a single attribute: a unique ID.
-More formally, a primary key is a choice of candidate key (a minimal superkey); any other candidate key is an alternate key.
+More formally, a primary key is a specific choice of a minimal set of attributes that uniquely specify a tuple (row) in a relation (table).
+A primary key is a choice of a candidate key (a minimal superkey); any other candidate key is an alternate key.

-A primary key may consist of real-world observables, in which case it is called a natural key, while an attribute created to function as a key and not used for identification outside the database is called a surrogate key.
-For example, for a database of people (of a given nationality), time and location of birth could be a natural key.
-National identification number is another example of an attribute that may be used as a natural key.

-History

-Although mainly used today in the relational database context, the term "primary key" pre-dates the relational model and is also used in other database models.
-Charles Bachman, in his definition of the navigational database, is the first person to define primary keys.

 Design

 In relational database terms, a primary key does not differ in form or function from a key that isn't primary.
 In practice, various motivations may determine the choice of any one key as primary over another.
 The designation of a primary key may indicate the "preferred" identifier for data in the table, or that the primary key is to be used for foreign key references from other tables or it may indicate some other technical rather than semantic feature of the table.
 Some languages and software have special syntax features that can be used to identify a primary key as such (e.g. the PRIMARY KEY constraint in SQL).

 The relational model, as expressed through relational calculus and relational algebra, does not distinguish between primary keys and other kinds of keys.
 Primary keys were added to the SQL standard mainly as a convenience to the application programmer.

-Primary keys be an integer that is incremented, a universally unique identifier (UUID) or can be generated using Hi/Lo algorithm.
+Primary keys can be an integer that is incremented, a universally unique identifier (UUID) or can be generated using Hi/Lo algorithm.